Nomad-Rob/holbertonschool-AirBnB_clone/README.md

 ## The console (command interpreter)
 The console is a command line interpreter that permits management of the AirBnB objects.
 With the console you can create a new object, retrieve an object from a file, do operations on objects, update attributes of an object, and destroy an object.

+The objectives for the console are:

+Create a new object (ex: a new User or a new Place).
+Retrieve an object from a file, a database etc…
+Do operations on objects (count, compute stats, etc…).
+Update attributes of an object.
+Destroy an object.

 ## How to start the console
 The console can be started by running the console.py file in an interactive mode: